hotpeppersec/cloudlab/docs/_source/02_docker.rst

 includes code and dependencies for part or all of a project.
 The most popular and common tool for realizing containerization is Docker.
-Using Docker, we can programatically build an environment for our project, and pass the entirety of this encapsulated environment from our local development machine, into the Continuous Integration pipeline for testing, and eventually into our production environment.
+Using Docker, we can programatically build an environment for our project, and pass the entirety of this encapsulated environment from our local development machine, into the Continuous Integration (CI) pipeline for testing, and eventually into our production environment.
 Containerization helps us by offering a consistent operating experience across disparate environments.

 .. index::
+   single: Continuous Integration
    single: Containerization
    single: Docker